dylan-bruce/Capstone-Decoder-Ring/readme.md

 Thinkful capstone project

-caesar.js is a encoder and decoder for a caesar shift
+caesar.js is an encoder and decoder for a caesar shift polybius.js is an encoder and decoder for a polybius square